christopherkenny/ctk-memo/README.md

 ### Fonts

-By default, the `ctk-article` format uses the Spectral font.
+By default, the `ctk-memo` format uses the Spectral font.
 This can be installed from [Google Fonts](https://fonts.google.com/specimen/Spectral).

 To check that it is installed, run: